Law enforcement officer: United States

+In addition, many departments in the U.S. Federal Government contain Inspector Generals who are able to appoint criminal investigators to work under them.

+For an exhaustive list of all federal law enforcement, you can find it on Federal law enforcement in the United States.

 Arizona

 Arizona Revised Statutes defines a peace officer in Title 13, Section 105, as "any person vested by law with a duty to maintain public order and make arrests and includes a constable."
 Title 1, Section 215(27) enumerates those who are peace officers in the State of Arizona.
 It includes: